SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems: Introduction

 Recent advances in generative AI, represented by large language models (LLMs) and agentic techniques, show promise in generating function-level specifications, in the form of pre- and post-conditions~\citep{rego2025,cao2025acl,xie2025,chakraborty2025formalspeccpp,ma2024specgen}.
 It indicates that AI techniques can capture certain behaviors of software programs.
 However, it is unclear whether AI could effectively model a complex system, which requires altogether different capabilities than the synthesis of pre- and post-conditions of a function.
 Modeling a system requires the AI to understand the system design (e.g., the underlying protocols and algorithms), reasoning about safety and liveness under unexpected faults and external events, and abstracting system behavior into an executable program.
 It is unclear to what extent AI has such capabilities.

 In this paper, we present \bench{}, a benchmark to evaluate AI's ability to formally model complex systems.
 We target all forms of generative AI, including LLMs and agentic techniques.
 We focus on {\it concurrent and distributed systems}, which are especially difficult to model.
 They also underpin today's critical computing infrastructure, which includes operating systems and cloud computing.
-We use \tla{}, the {\it de facto} specification language for concurrent and distributed systems; extending \bench{} to other languages such as P~\citep{desai2013p} and SPIN~\citep{holzmann1997model} is straightforward.
+We focus on \tla{}, the {\it de facto} formal specification language for concurrent and distributed systems \plsreviewinline{(\S\ref{sec:background})}. \plsreviewinline{\bench{} can be easily extended to support other specification languages such as Alloy~\citep{jackson2012alloybook}, PAT~\citep{sun2009pat}, P~\citep{desai2013p}, and SPIN~\citep{holzmann1997model}.
+We have added the support for Alloy and PAT (see Appendix~\ref{appendix:extensibility}).}

 The key challenge of \bench{} is to {\it automatically} evaluate AI-generated models---how can we tell if a system model is of high quality?
 We did not find any directly applicable metrics in use by existing work on \tla{} specification generation.
 For example, \citet{cao2025acl} only check if the generated \tla{} specification can be run by the TLC model checker~\citep{yu99tlc}.
 But, successfully running TLC is not an indicator of whether the model correctly describes the system.
 One approach is to evaluate AI-generated pre-/post-conditions~\citep{rego2025,ma2024speceval} against human-written reference specifications.
 However, such a comparison can be brittle, and real-world systems rarely have such low-level specifications.
-Writing a system model remains a highly challenging expert task that requires months of effort.
+Writing a system model remains a highly challenging expert task that requires months \plsreviewinline{to years} of effort.